MayankMallik/Income-Tax-Calculator/README.md

 # Income-Tax-Calculator
-Income Tax Calculator made using python flask and html, and hosted on a cloud server.
+Income Tax Calculator made using python flask and html, and hosted on a cloud hosting service called pythonanywhere